 Transition: Mondays AND Wednesdays 9:15 – 10:45am

 Our Grandparents Class is designed to be a special bonding time for grandparents and grandchildren.
 In this class, we enjoy connecting through play, projects, and Judaism.
 It's a wonderful place for little ones and their grandparents to explore, create, and celebrate Shabbat together every week.
 Grandparents enjoy meeting and talking with one another, as well.

 Parenting Center Registration

-We are excited to announce that registration for Spring 2019 is now open for all of our Parenting Center classes!
+We are excited to announce that registration for Summer 2019 is now open for all of our Parenting Center classes!

 *Unfortunately, we cannot guarantee/confirm any classes until we have sufficient enrollment.

 If you have any questions or inquiries, please contact: